Introduction

 Fundamentals

-The immune system has two arms, the more ancient innate immune system and the more recently evolved adaptive immune system.
+The immune system has 2 arms: the more ancient innate immune system and the more recently evolved adaptive immune system.
 The innate immune system is non-specific to individual pathogens and cannot build memory.
-It is a first-line defense that consists of the skin, saliva, tears, bacterial flora, and numerous cells and proteins, including complement, lysozyme, white blood cells, red blood cells, and platelets.
+It is a first-line defense comprising the skin, saliva, tears, bacterial flora, and numerous cells and proteins, including complement, lysozyme, white blood cells, red blood cells, and platelets.

-On the other hand, the adaptive immune system is capable of mounting specific immune responses against pathogens encountered in the past due to its capability to build memory.
+On the other hand, the adaptive immune system can mount specific immune responses against pathogens encountered in the past due to its ability to build memory.
 The adaptive immune system utilizes B- and T- lymphocytes and their products, immunoglobulins, and cytokines to generate a highly specific response that becomes more efficient at attacking a certain pathogen with each subsequent exposure.[2]

-To protect against a wide variety of pathogens, host receptors on lymphocytes undergo extensive gene rearrangement and somatic mutation processes to create a repertoire of receptors that recognize a vast amount of antigens.
+To protect against various pathogens, host lymphocyte receptors undergo extensive gene rearrangement and somatic mutation processes to create a repertoire of receptors recognizing many antigens.
 Upon recognition, the adaptive immune system delivers a message of either immunity or tolerance.
-Tolerance refers to the process where "self" antigens found normally in the body are prevented from mounting an immune response, while "non-self" antigens mount the appropriate response.
+Tolerance refers to the process where "self" antigens found normally in the body are prevented from mounting an immune response while "non-self" antigens mount the appropriate response.
 When the tolerance process fails, autoimmunity can manifest.
 Both central and peripheral tolerance are crucial in preventing autoimmunity.[3]

 Mechanism